cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

             + 2 * keyAgreement + 4 * keyCertSign
 ~~~~~~~~~~~

-* extKeyUsage. extensionValue is encoded as an array of ints where each int encodes a key usage purpose  (see {{EKU}}).
+* extKeyUsage. extensionType is encoded as defined by {{{extype}}} and extensionValue is encoded as an array of ints where each int encodes a key usage purpose  (see {{EKU}}).
 If the array contains a single int, the array is omitted.

-* subjectAltName.
-If subjectAltName contains a dNSName, extensionValue is the dNSName encoded as a CBOR text string.
-Otherwise extensionValue contains the value of the 'GeneralNames' SEQUENCE encoded as a CBOR byte string.
+* subjectAltName. extensionType is encoded as defined by {{{extype}}} and extensionValue is encoded as an [ * ( int, any ) ] array where each (int, any) pair encodes a general name (see {{SAN}}).
+If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.

 Consequently:

 * A critical basicConstraints (cA = 1) without pathLenConstraint is encoded as the CBOR int -2.